atdance/moviesrental/README.md

 It runs on its own embedded server with Jetty,no servlet container like Tomcat is needed

 ## API overview
-Generate rental – POST /rentals/save
+- Generate rental: POST /rentals/save
-Return a rental – GET /rentals/return
+- Return a rental: GET /rentals/return

-port 8080
+- port is 8080

 ## Application design
 Dropwizard framework is used and the application is built as an only jar file with an embedded server Jetty.